abhi3700/sol-playground/README.md

 JSON RPC URL: http://127.0.0.1:8899
 ⠄ 00:00:10 | Processed Slot: 19 | Confirmed Slot: 19 | Finalized Slot: 0 | Snaps
 ```
 	1. Now, during Anchor `build` might occur an issue related to `bpf` folder does not exist as the `solana` has been installed from source.
-So, follow Error-4
+So, follow "Error-4" for doing the additional step of copying `sdk/bpf/` folder into `~/.cargo/bin/`.

 ### 4. Error: BPF SDK path does not exist: /Users/abhi3700/.cargo/bin/sdk/bpf: No such file or directory (os error 2)
 * _Cause_: This happens during `$ anchor build`.
 This error occurs as the `solana` has been installed from source.